 Dominican Republic, A Whale & Waterfall Haven

-In the north of the Caribbean lies the Dominican Republic, the second-largest Caribbean island.
+In the north of the Caribbean lies the Dominican Republic, the second-largest island of the Caribbean.
 It is famous for its astounding nature, stunning beaches, luxury resorts and rich culture.
 And getting there is convenient since there are eight different international airports.

 If you’re searching for a romantic getaway, a relaxing holiday or an adventure, the Dominican Republic has something to offer everyone.
-Arguably one of the best Caribbean islands to visit.
+Arguably one of the best places to visit in the Caribbean.

 Santo Domingo, the capital, is less touristy, but you can get a good sense of the Dominican culture and lifestyle.
 On the east coast, you’ll find Punta Cana, famous for all-inclusive resorts and golfing.
 There are lots of different places to visit in the Dominican Republic, and something for everyone.